OpMadDuck/operation-mad-duck/README.md

 to stage a local copy of the project.
 Changes made locally will **not** affect the production instance.

 ### Recommendations
-The `dev` branch is an in-progress migration toward an [ACID](https://en.wikipedia.org/wiki/ACID)-compliant data model.
+The `deprecated/acid` branch represents an ongoing migration toward an [ACID](https://en.wikipedia.org/wiki/ACID)-compliant data model, abandoned for the time being by the original developer.
 This will address the issue where logged contracts could overwrite each other by:
 - Storing contracts atomically with:
   - the contract statement
   - the team designation